 Jöttnar was born in Arctic Norway and created by a couple Royal Marine commandos.
 So this warm, lightweight number should get you to and from your neighborhood coffeeshop just fine. $375, Jöttnar

 The soft fleece liner keeps you warm, and the weather-resistant shell keeps you dry.
-It's a real team effort. $159, L.L.
+It's a total team effort. $169, L.L.
 Bean

-Drape yourself in retro-style warmth with this 800-fill down sweater jacket.
-It's lightweight, windproof and durable, so it's perfect for hiking, camping and far less taxing stuff, too. $229, Patagonia
+Drape yourself in warmth with this 800-fill down sweater jacket.
+It's lightweight, windproof and durable, so it's perfect for hiking, camping and far less taxing stuff, too. $279, Patagonia